 Driveway repairs can be complicated, depending on the type of surface you have and what is wrong with it.
 Asphalt driveways should be sealed every 2-4 years, to prevent cracks that allow water to get underneath, and cause heaves that will result in further damage.
 Concrete driveways need just as much as care, but tend to last a bit longer due to the nature of the material.

-Many homeowners can handle minor patching and resurfacing on their own, but if the driveway needs to be replaced, it’s best to call in professionals.
+Many homeowners can handle minor patching and resurfacing on their own, but if the driveway needs to be replaced, it’s best to call in professionals, especially a concrete driveway.
 Your driveway is a major part of your home’s curb appeal, thus it’s one of those absolutely necessary home repair projects because it’s the first thing that visitors see.

 8. Wooden Deck Replacement ($250 to $5,000 | 10 – 20 Years)